3.07 Advising and Career/Specialty Choice Advising

 The Residency Match

 Some residency programs now require that students have passed USMLE Step I and Step II (CK and CS) by the time a program submits its rank list.
 Students must consider this when planning the dates for taking Steps II CK and CS, taking into consideration the rank list deadline of each program you are applying to (some are as early as December).
-HMS now requires students to take Step 2CS by early November to ensure the results will be posted prior to rank.
+HMS strongly recommends that students take Step 2CS by early November and requires that they take it by December 30 to ensure the results will be posted prior to rank.
 Students should check directly with the residency programs for specific requirements.
 For the USMLE CS Reporting Schedule, please refer to www.usmle.org/Examinations.If you have questions, contact Student Affairs (617-432-1570) and/or the HMS Registrar’s Office (617-432-1515).

 More information about career advising can be found on the Student Affairs website and in the MyCourses Student Portal.